awnt/awnt.github.io/_posts/2021-04-15-RamenRatings.md

 #### Data Cleaning
 There is no missing data in 3702 entries but found some strange on 'Stars' columns.
-Refer to that column, while others are numerical , the 'Unrated' one will not be useful on this field.
+Refer to the column, while others are numerical , the 'Unrated' one appears as the nominal.
 So,I decide to replace 'Unrated' value with '0' value and turn it to float.

 ```python
 df.info()